MYTRAFFIC/mytraffic.github.io/_posts/tech/2021-09-03-join-algorithms.md

 - If the inputs are already sorted, use a sort-merge join.
 - If you already have a hash table on the columns used for the join condition for one of you datasets, use hash join.
-- If one of your datasets is small enough (small enough meaning "creating a hash table won't blow your memory budget), use hash join.
+- If one of your datasets is small enough (small enough meaning "creating a hash table won't blow your memory budget"), use hash join.
 - ~~If you are feeling adventurous, use a nested loop join~~
 - Else, use sort-merge join.